geoserver/geoserver/doc/en/user/source/community/vector-mosaic/delegate.rst

 .. figure:: images/places-stores.png
    :align: center

-   *The store containing the delegate/index table, and the mosaick store*
+   *The store containing the delegate/index table, and the mosaic store*

 .. figure:: images/places-mosaic-config.png
    :align: center

    *The mosaic store refers to the delegate store by name*

+The ``connectionParameterKey`` is ``url``, as that's what the Shapefile datastore is looking for, a parameter named ``url`` with the location of the shapefile to open.
+The preferred SPI is setup to the Shapefile store to speed up the lookup of the granule store (it can be omitted, with a small performance drop).

 The mosaic layer can then be published in GeoServer, rendering all the required shapefiles in a single map: